Skip to content

 3. Inhibitive Fader - This priority state is used for overriding levels.
 Inhibitive Faders can be used to lower the intensity, regardless of what is set in other priority levels.

-6. FREEZE - FREEZE is a way for users to temporarily FREEZE Fixtures so that the user can still play through Looks without those Fixtures changing.
+6. FREEZE - FREEZE is a command line state for users to temporarily freeze Fixtures or parameters so that the user can still play through Looks without those Fixtures changing.
+This is most often used while programming a live show to test changes before committing them.
+Learn more about FREEZE workflow.

 7. Command Line (Manual Values) - The command line allows the user the ability to give precise values to targets in batches.
-This priority level is the same as changing a Fixture via the Fixture Controls Sidebar as those are still manual changes.
+This priority level is the same as changing a Fixture via the Fixture Controls sidebar as those are still manual changes.

-10. LTP Faders - This is the standard mode for handling conflicting control inputs.
+3. LTP Faders - This is the standard mode for handling conflicting control inputs.
 In this state, if there are multiple commands for the same control channel, the most recent command takes precedence over the others.

 Key Concepts: HTP and LTP